LOYOLA UNIVERSITY CHICAGO

 Extensive writing requirements cover all aspects of screenwriting, from creating a treatment and character bios to writing action and dialogue, culminating in the development of a detailed step outline and polished first act of a feature-length script (20+ pages); Students are required to bring an original movie idea to the first class

-COMM 327 Video Storytelling (3 Credit Hours)
+COMM 327 Mastering Video Reporting and Storytelling (3 Credit Hours)

 This course prepares students to report and produce video stories for broadcast and other similar media distribution.
 It emphasizes information gathering, source development and visual storytelling, and builds on the video and editing skills students learn in the beginning video production class.
+COMM 256 is encouraged before taking this class but not required.

 Outcomes